 As a DJVU ransomware, Qewe ransomware makes infected files inaccessible for viewing and renders them unusable.
 The infected files will have the file extension .qewe.
 Just like any STOP ransomware, Qewe will then send you a ransom, demanding you a payment to get the file decrypted and then recovered.

-Most developers will agree that this is the only way to get your file back.
+Some cybersecurity experts might argue that paying the ransom is the only surefire way to retrieve your files.
 But what has to be done is to remove the ransomware as soon as possible.

 How to Remove Qewe Ransomware